 The second walk was 14 months later.
 My first husband of nearly 8 years told me one day after he ran to the store to buy Stove Top Stuffing that he was leaving.
 If you must know, he was wearing a yellow oxford.
 And, he was exiting the marriage just as I was hoping for another baby.

-During those first few difficult days, I went to stay with someone, an experience that was so unbearable it reminded me how lucky I was to have my own home.
+During those first few difficult days, I went to stay with a friend, an experience that was so unbearable it reminded me how lucky I was to have my own home.
 So, after four days, I returned to my house, empty of matrimony and vacant of the sanctuary a husband provides.

 So, the second long walk was down the hallway leading to the baby’s room; on the wall, wedding portraits and pictures of our little family now completely busted apart.